How to prepare your customer service for coronavirus

 Again, customers should be kept updated about service levels and expectations set, or alternatives (such as self-serve channels) recommended or provided where possible.

-In terms of staff welfare, you should work with your organisation’s HR team to to communicate accurate and up-to-date information on preventive measures, travel, remote working and quarantine.
+In terms of staff welfare, you should work with your organisation’s HR team to communicate accurate and up-to-date information on preventive measures, travel, remote working and quarantine.
 If your business has a policy on contagious infection, it’s best to look there as a starting point.

 Whether you have a policy or not, Dr Adrian Hyzler, chief medical officer at Healix International recommends the following: